panliu0310/16-Games-in-Cpp/README.md

 # 16-Games-in-C++
 This repository consists of 16 C++ mini-game @FamTrinli.
 This repository is created for practicing C++ programming for intermediate.

-# **01 Tetris**
+We use SFML as the graphic library.
+Here are the installation steps.

 ## 1. Download SFML — Simple and Fast Multimedia Library from website
 [SFML — Simple and Fast Multimedia Library from website](https://www.sfml-dev.org/download.php)

 ## 2. Unzip SFML
-unzip SFML-2.x.x-windows-vcxx-64-bit.zip to C:\Program Files\SFML-2.x.x\
+unzip SFML-2.x.x-windows-vcxx-32-bit.zip to C:\Program Files\SFML-2.x.x\

 ## 3. Include environmental variable
 search sysdm.cpl in Windows 10, choose Advanced.
 In path, add C:\Program Files\SFML-2.x.x\bin

+# **01 Tetris**
 # **02 Doodle Jump**
 # **03 Arkanoid**
 # **04 Snake**